GSA-TTS/FAC/docs/architecture/decisions/0019-use-alpine-for-additional-interactivity.md

 * Future components will be able to leverage Alpine, requiring less custom JS.
 * Adding `is-land` will allow the team to add other libraries on a page-by-page basis if needed.

+## Note
+Was previously ADR 0011; renamed/renumbered when PDRs and ADRs were merged.